 If you need a library card or have questions, please contact us at (509) 737-6375, or via email at email@example.com.
 You can also submit an inquiry using our Ask the Library service.

-A new Mid-Columbia Libraries returns box has been installed in the city of Mesa in front of city hall at 103 Franklin St.!
-Customers in Mesa and surrounding areas can now drop off library books and materials here, and they’ll be collected weekly.
+New Mid-Columbia Libraries returns boxes have been installed in the city of Mesa in front of city hall at 103 Franklin St., at the fire station in Paterson, and at the fire station in Plymouth!
+Customers in town and surrounding areas can now drop off library books and materials here, and they’ll be collected weekly.

 Meet Our Staff